Back to Blog

 Which tool is best for MongoDB?

 For dedicated MongoDB work, MongoDB Compass (free from MongoDB) is the specialized option.
-Among general database tools, TablePlus, DBeaver Pro, and DataGrip all support MongoDB well.
-DBeaver Pro has particularly strong NoSQL support.
+Among general database tools, TablePlus, DBeaver Enterprise, and DataGrip all support MongoDB well.

 Can I switch between these tools easily?

 Yes.
-Database tools connect to databases—they don't store your data.
-Saved queries and connection configurations don't transfer easily, but you can export/import connections in most tools.
+Database tools connect to databases; they do not store your data.
+Saved queries and connection configurations do not transfer easily, but you can export/import connections in most tools.
 Start with one, and switch if needed.

 Do these tools support cloud databases?

-All three support cloud databases (AWS RDS, GCP Cloud SQL, Azure SQL, etc.) for databases they support.
-DBeaver Pro and DataGrip have specific support for cloud-specific databases like BigQuery, Redshift, and Snowflake.
+All three support cloud-hosted versions of the databases they cover (AWS RDS, GCP Cloud SQL, Azure SQL, and so on).
+DBeaver Enterprise/Ultimate and DataGrip add specific support for cloud-native databases like BigQuery, Redshift, and Snowflake.

 Conclusion